Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+I boiled a funny bone last night and had a laughing stock
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**